Enhanced Provision for Deaf pupils

-- The enhanced provision is staffed by two Teachers of the Deaf (ToD), a Higher Level Teaching Assistant, four Teaching Assistants and a Mid Day Assistant, all sign to a minimum of BSL 1, most to BSL 2.
+- The enhanced provision is staffed by two Teachers of the Deaf (ToD), a Higher Level Teaching Assistant, four Teaching Assistants, all sign to a minimum of BSL 1, most to BSL 2.
 Our dedicated work space enables us to work closely with the children on a one-to-one or small group basis, as needed.
 Children are also supported in class to access mainstream teaching.

 - A Total Communication approach is utilised with the children, which includes Sign Supported English, use of key word signs in English and gesture with speech, or Speech alone depending on what is required .
 Children are taught to read using various methods incorporating support materials such as Visual Phonics, Widgit symbols and Signed Graphics.

-- HI pupils can have additional difficulties to their deafness, ranging from medical syndromes, physical disabilities, and additional moderate to severe learning difficulties including cognitive difficulties and language processing disorders.
+- Deaf pupils can have additional difficulties to their deafness, ranging from medical syndromes, physical disabilities, and additional moderate to severe learning difficulties including cognitive difficulties and language processing disorders.

 - Younger children sometimes have a severe language delay (Nursery children are often at the very earliest stages of language acquisition in both speech and sign, having no words – this is a common starting point).